A neologism – the art, science or profession of facilitating learning through play or games

 As well as the articles, you will find other features here too.

-- New this month, our reference page known as ‘Ludogopedia’.
+- The ‘Ludogopedia’.
 Come across a term or name you don’t recognise in an article?
 Visit Ludogopedia by clicking on the links in the article.
 This feature will develop in the coming months, with help from our generous contributors.

-- New this month, Coronavirus ‘special issue’.
+- Coronavirus ‘special issue’.
 Guest blogs, external post and lists of resources, posted by our readers, to help us all through the current crisis.

-- New this month Front-end publishing enabled for readers to post content direct.
-You can post ‘Reading Lists’ – your recommendations of books, podcasts, courses etc..
+- Front-end publishing enabled for readers to post content direct.
+You can post ‘Reading Lists’– your recommendations of books, podcasts, courses etc..
 Also post your non-commercial ‘Offers & Wants’.
 If you have a skill you want to share with your colleagues in the Ludogogy community, free copies of your latest book, an offer of mentoring – or whatever -post it in ‘Offers & Wants’ Likewise, if you have something you need help with, post your requests in the same place.